Scaranman/Portfolio-Site/content/en/authors/admin/_index.md

 ---

 Hi, I’m Jacob.
 I'm a UX Designer from the Philadelphia region.

-I recently graduated from Rochester Institute of Technology (RIT) with a B.S. in Human Centered Computing (HCC) and a minor in Japanese.
-I'm currently a Product Designer at Buxton.
+As a UX Designer, I'm passionate about creating intuitive, user-friendly experiences that solve real-world problems.
+With a B.S. in Human Centered Computing (HCC) and a minor in Japanese from Rochester Institute of Technology (RIT), I bring a unique perspective to every project I work on.

-I got my drive for UX from my family.
-My father is an architect and my mother went to art school and worked as a graphic designer before pursuing a career in early childhood education.
-Additionally, my mothers parents were artists and designers.
-In short, I grew up with a very creative maternal side, and a logical but design-based paternal side.
+My interest in UX design stems from my family background - my father is an architect, and my mother was a graphic designer before transitioning to early childhood education.
+I've also been fascinated by technology since a young age, spending countless hours playing video games and exploring the capabilities of computers.

-From a young age I got involved in the use of computers in technology.
-As a child, I was always on some piece of technology.
-Whether it be my Gameboy , the Xbox, or the family PC.
-Needless to say, technology has always been an important part of my life, and I knew I was going to do something with technology.

-I have also been learning Japanese since late high school when I went to a Japanese language camp for the summer.
-From there I knew I was going to continue my studies at RIT and pursued a minor.
-I credit my original interest in Japanese to my mom.
-She studied Japanese when she was in college and lived in Kobe for a year.
-In 2019, I spent my Spring semester in Nagoya, Japan at Nanzan University/南山大学.
-I spent the first four months of the program in homestay and the last month in a dorm.
-I spent the following summer on an Internship for Tamago-DB in Tokyo.

-Outside of school and UX, I enjoy video games, hiking, and playing guitar.
-I sometimes take pictures of birds as well.

-{{< icon name="download" pack="fas" >}}{{< staticref "media/JACOB SCARANI RESUME.pdf" "newtab" >}}Download my resumé{{< /staticref >}}.
+In addition to my professional pursuits, I enjoy hiking, going to concerts, and birdwatching.
+I've also been studying Japanese for several years and spent a semester at Nanzan University in Nagoya, Japan.
+My experiences both in and outside of the UX world influence my approach to design, and I'm always looking for new ways to innovate and push boundaries.

+If you're interested in working together or want to learn more about my design philosophy, please don't hesitate to get in touch.